 Brand sponsorships have long offered an important revenue stream for celebrities.
 These deals have traditionally been a straightforward exchange of cash payments in return for an endorsement.
-In recent years, however, a trend of brands trading equity for endorsements has gained steam, and it’s a movement that could hold even greater financial upside than traditional endorsement deals.
+In recent years, however, a trend of brands trading equity for endorsements has gained steam, and it’s a movement that could hold even greater financial upside for both parties than traditional endorsement deals.

 - What is the value of my equity?
-With a traditional brand endorsement deal, you may not need to dig too deeply into the company’s financials, beyond making sure that the check will clear.
-When you’re accepting equity, think of it as an investment in the organization, its long-term prospects and its potential for future success.
+With a traditional brand endorsement deal, you may not need to dig too deeply into the company’s financials, beyond making sure the check will clear.
+When you’re accepting equity, think of it as an investment in the organization, its long-term prospects, and its potential for future success.

 - When can I sell my stake?
-If you’ll need or want to tap into the value of your equity in the near term, it’s important to understand whether that’s possible, and the process (and cost) for doing so.
+If you’ll need or want to tap into the value of your equity in the near term, it’s important to understand whether that’s possible, and the process (and cost) of doing so.

 Particularly at private companies, there may be restrictions on when and how you’re able to sell your shares.
 If you’re receiving equity from a public company, there may still be blackout periods or other limitations on when you can sell your shares.
 Your Morgan Stanley Global Sports and Entertainment Director can help you understand the implications of selling your shares and the timing of such sales.

 - Is there a risk of over-concentration in my portfolio?
 You don’t want your portfolio to be too dependent on the performance of a single stock or company.
 The total amount of company stock you should have in your portfolio depends on your personal goals and risk tolerance.
 Some financial professionals advise keeping no more than 25% of your net worth invested in any individual stock.2

 Keep in mind that even if the equity received at the outset of a deal does not pose a concentration risk, if the value of the company grows over time, you could still end up with an overweight position.
-Your Global Sports and Entertainment Director can help you track the value of your equity and determine whether it’s time to rebalance your portfolio.
+Your Global Sports and Entertainment Director can help you track the value of your equity and determine whether or not it’s time to rebalance your portfolio.

 Additionally, you should consider how changes in the value of your shares may affect your taxes.
-If the value of your shares decreases over time (and you don’t expect it to go back up), you might also consider selling them to harvest the losses.
+If the value of your shares decreases over time (and you don’t expect it to rise back up), you might consider selling them to harvest the losses.
 When you sell at a loss, you can usually use those losses to offset capital gains.

 Connect with a professional tax advisor to better understand how your equity compensation may impact your tax situation.

 - How can this equity compensation help me meet my financial goals?
 Whether you’re thinking about retirement or your future legacy, the equity you’ve received for your endorsement can play a role in meeting a range of financial goals.
-The best way to use any proceeds from your equity compensation will depend on several factors, including your short- and long-term objectives, other funding sources, and risk tolerance.
+The best way to use any proceeds from your equity compensation will depend on your short- and long-term objectives, other funding sources, and risk tolerance.